 Student admission is conditional until TAMK has checked the admitted students' school and employment certificates at the beginning of the studies.
 Certificate delivery instructions are given in the admission email.
 TAMK may withdraw the admission if you do not deliver the certificates by the set date or if you have given false information.

-All students admitted in transfer application must submit an up-to-date transcript of records by 10 January 2017 at 15.00 at the latest to TAMK Admissions Office.
+All students admitted in transfer application or via Open Path Application must submit an up-to-date transcript of records by 10 August 2017 at 15.00 at the latest to TAMK Admissions Office.

 Or by post:

 Tampere University of Applied Sciences / Admissions Office